 Youngstown State University does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender identity and/or expression, disability, age, religion or veteran/military status in its programs and activities.

 Reference services are available to all patrons during Library Hours.
 Reference services include in-person inquiries at the reference desk, Ask A Librarian, email, phone, and librarian appointment.
 Maag Library is open 83.5 hours per week during the regular academic semester.
 During the summer semester there are no Sunday hours, and no weekend hours are offered during break weeks.

 The selected print collection (paper, microfiche, CD/DVDs, pamphlets, maps) is housed on the Sixth Floor of the library and is available to all patrons during Library Hours.
-A photocopier is available in the government documents collection area, as well as on the first and third floors of the library.
-Copiers accept bills and coins or copy cards that can be purchased in the Reference Room or on the 6th floor.
+A photocopier is available in the government documents collection area, as well as on the first, third, and fourth floors of the library.
+Copiers accept bills and coins or copy cards that can be purchased in the Reference Room.

 As a member of the Federal Depository Library Program, Maag Library offers the general public free access to online federal government information.
 Non-university patrons wishing to access online government information can sign in at the reference desk with a government-issued ID to use a public computer workstation.
 See Maag Library's Computer & Internet Access Policy.
 Printed copies of government documents are available upon request.

 Reference materials and those designated as "Library Use Only" must be used within the library by all patrons.